 - Applicable actions to acquire competency can include, for example, the provision of training to, the mentoring of, or the reassignment of currently employed persons; or the hiring or contracting of competent persons.

-- Criteria for competency must be developed based on appropriate education, skills, training and experience for activities, tasks, functions and processes.
-The level and detail of such qualifications, skills, training and experience will depend upon the complexity of product, process, technology and customer and regulatory requirements.
+- Criteria for competency must be developed based on appropriate education, skills, training, and experience for activities, tasks, functions, and processes.
+The level and detail of such qualifications, skills, training, and experience will depend upon the complexity of the product, process, technology, and customer and regulatory requirements.
 Appropriate record of employees skills, education, training, the experience must be maintained

 - A “Skills Matrix” is a useful tool used by organizations to determine and manage the competency levels required by different activities and functions.
 An organization may create a comprehensive training program based on the skill Matrix that is fully integrated with the quality management system.
 The appropriate record must be kept of training which must include the evaluation of the training

 Persons doing work under the organization’s control must be aware of the quality policy; relevant quality objectives; their contribution to the effectiveness of the QMS, including benefits of improved quality performance; and the implications of not conforming with system requirements.

 - How does the organization ensures that the persons doing work under the organization’s control are aware of its quality policy, relevant quality objectives, their contribution to the effectiveness of QMS including the benefits of improved performance and the implications of not meeting QMS requirements?

 - The process to promote quality awareness may include the use of methods such as – cross-functional teams, involvement in quality planning, quality circles, improvement suggestions, product workshops, zero defect programs, product review checklist, etc.